 Uses for Fill Dirt

 Fill dirt has numerous uses for both small and large projects, some of them more obvious than others.
-Big or small, the purpose of creating and maintaining stable a surface remains the same.
+Big or small, the purpose of creating and maintaining a stable surface remains the same.
 It is useful to understand the different uses of fill dirt.

 The most common use for fill dirt is grading soil and site preparation for large home construction projects.
 The dirt is used to provide a base for the rest of the construction to be set upon, so it has to be completely void of organic matter that can breakdown, as well as any foreign objects or larger rocks that could cause any inconsistencies.